OpusVL/odoo-hmrc/README.md

 However our current contract's requirement is to provide a constant one, which is implemented in the `account_hmrc_constant_indicator` module detailed below.

+### Current limitations

+* Currently this only outputs the two header lines.
+The algorithm for calculating the detail lines remains to be written.
+* Currently, there is only one implementation of the logic to choose the Indicator Code, and that is in `account_hmrc_constant_indicator`.
+The default implementation is abstract, so you need to install the aforementioned constant indicator module or write your own.
+If another implementation is found that reliably makes the right choice for any installation, we may make that implementation the default.

 ## `account_hmrc_constant_indicator`

 This provides an implementation of `_transaction_indicator_type_compute` which gets